ttntm/ttntm/src/blog/22-switch-vue-cli-to-vite.md

 Considering that I wasn't using any Vue CLI specific (Webpack) features for a [movie journal app](/blog/watch3r-movie-watchlist-journal-app/) that I launched last year, the choice of using that project as a test case for the switch of tools was an easy one.

-We'll start looking at the numbers before heading into the *how*; the following numbers are based on Netlify's deploy logs and present the same set of features and functionality (= same source code) with different build tooling.
+We'll start looking at the numbers before heading into the *how*; the following numbers are based on Netlify's deployment logs and present the same set of features and functionality (= same source code) with different build tooling.

 ### Vue CLI